MohamedEldefrawy/node-webservice-demo/README.md

-# NATIVE PHP WEB API DEMO
+# NATIVE Node WEB API DEMO

-This is a solution of creating basic CRUD operation using native php
+This is a solution of creating basic CRUD operation using node js

 ## Table of contents